-Get ready for the winter months with these 7 natural health remedies to boost your immune system and keep you well!
+Get ready to feel better with these 7 natural health remedies to boost your immune system and stay well this winter!

 To help keep you cold-free and fighting fit throughout the winter, why not give my favourite natural health remedies a try?

 7 Natural Health Health Remedies to Stay well this Winter

 OnGuard is an essential oil blend that is perfect for the winter months.
 One of DoTerra’s best-selling blends, On Guard protects against environmental and seasonal threats, as well as warding off harmful viruses and bacteria.
 In fact, there are claims that this essential oil is so powerful that it may even kill MRSA, although this hasn’t been scientifically proven.

 On Guard is formulated with a potent blend of natural essential oils – wild orange peel, clove bud, cinnamon bark leaf, eucalyptus, and rosemary leaf.
 It also has a delicious Christmas-y aroma, so it’s perfect for this time of year.
 A very versatile oil, you can use it in a variety of ways, from diffusing it to taking it internally.

 Adding a few drops to a diffuser helps to purify the air and keep germs at bay.
 It’s also a really effective mood booster, especially if you suffer from SAD (Seasonal Affective Disorder) during winter months.
 This oil can also be taken internally to maintain healthy immune function.
 Add 2 to 3 drops to a veggie capsule (you can buy these in bulk from Biovea £3.99 for 100 capsules).
 It’s also a brilliant natural disinfectant.

 I use it as a non-toxic disinfectant to clean surfaces throughout my home – try my multi-surface cleaning recipe using On Guard Protective Oil here.